freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 680.1

-Take a look all the data in your table with `SELECT` to see where you stand.
+Take a look at all the data in your table with `SELECT` to see where you stand.

 #### HINTS